0xdreadnaught/gtfo/README.md

 checks a list of binaries against grtfobins.github.io

 # usage
-paste a list of binaries into binaries-list.txt ./gtfo.sh
+paste a list of binaries into binaries.txt
+./gtfo.sh